ilyassesalama/EmojiMixer/README.md

 # EmojiMixer
  An app that mixes emojis using Google Emoji Kitchen API mainly inspired from [emojimix](https://tikolu.net/emojimix/).

  The project is just broken since I'm not active anymore to fix it, I appreciate every contribution especially the ones that help to make the app more consistent.
+Also, there's a to-do list at the bottom with details on what to add/fix if you're interested.

 ## Preview
 <img src="/Screenshots/emojismixer_preview.gif" width="300" height="600">